Skip to content

 # Important: commands should be launched in virtualenv

-Set up connections to the databases in /home/dataman/n6/etc/web/conf/portal.ini:
+Set up connections to the databases in configuration file /home/dataman/n6/etc/web/conf/portal.ini:

 sqlalchemy.url = mysql://root:password@localhost/n6